OABONNY Logo

 Comments from visitors:

-Thanks to the members of the JeffCoWebboard.com (WWR, Ringoffire436, tree68, OddJob, inspector71, dirtyhands, magnum, BryGuy) for the help on finding what this was.
+Thanks to the members of the JeffCoWebboard.com (WWR, Ringoffire436, tree68, OddJob, inspector71, dirtyhands, magnum, BryGuy) for the help on finding a little about what this was.
 'Dirtyhands' writes that from the architecture it looks to be 1920's.

 *Chris writes "Hi there - loved the picture!
 I used to live in the house directly across from the turkey farm (1985-1988).
 My parents bought our house from the Ryors when we first got stationed at Fort Drum.
 The bldg you are looking at was the view I had out my bedroom window.
 It was in a little better shape back then, but just slightly.
 At the time, there was a couple and their baby that lived in the upstairs floor of this bldg, which I remember to be the offices of the turkey farm itself (I think they were related to the Ryors somehow) - there used to be several large turkey barns out back with wide gradual sloping roofs that were fun to jump off of when the snow was deep.
 I learned to parallel park in that parking lot right there :) Thanks for the memories!"